open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/amanuely.md

 Hi Everybody,

 My name is Amanuel Afework.
-I am a recent graduate from Middlebury College with a bachelor of Computer Science  and minor in
+I am a recent graduate from Middlebury College with a bachelor of Computer Science  and minor in Mathematics.
+I am interested in full-stack web development.

-Mathematics.
 I am very excited to contrubute  to this project and I can't wait to get started.